tmadl/semisup-learn/README.md

 Two-class classification examples with 56 unlabelled (small circles in the plot) and 4 labelled (large circles in the plot) data points.
 Plot titles show classification accuracies (percentage of data points correctly classified by the model)

-In the second example, the state-of-the-art S3VM performs worse than the purely supervised SVM, while the CPLE SVM (by means of the pessimistic assumption) provides a slight increase in accuracy.
+In the second example, **the state-of-the-art S3VM performs worse than the purely supervised SVM**, while the CPLE SVM (by means of the pessimistic assumption) provides increased accuracy.

 Quadratic Discriminant Analysis (from left to right: supervised QDA, Self learning QDA, pessimistic CPLE QDA)
 ![Comparison of supervised QDA with CPLE QDA](qdaexample.png)